electron/electronjs.org-old/_docs/tutorial/mac-app-store-submission-guide.md

 productbuild --component "$APP_PATH" /Applications --sign "$INSTALLER_KEY" "$RESULT_PATH"
 ```

-If you are new to app sandboxing under OS X, you should also read through
+If you are new to app sandboxing under macOS, you should also read through
 Apple's [Enabling App Sandbox][enable-app-sandbox] to have a basic idea, then
 add keys for the permissions needed by your app to the entitlements files.